OUR History

 1904

-J W Boughton commissioned architect Frank Matcham to design the Kings Theatre.
+J W Boughton commissioned architect Frank Matcham to design The Kings Theatre.

 1906